Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Sample Generation with Diffusion Models

 \textbf{Stochasticity Injection:} The EDM approach of \citet{karras_elucidating_2022}, which serves as a strong baseline for image generation, employs a hyperparameter \(\gamma_{\mathrm{EDM}}\) to introduce controlled stochasticity.
 Using $H_{\mathrm{Heun}}$ to denote the deterministic Heun update operator, the modified update rule relies on an amplified noise level $\hat{\sigma}_t\coloneq \sigma_t\,(1+\gamma_{\mathrm{EDM}})$ and a noise perturbation $z\sim \mathcal{N}(0,I)$:

-For some datasets such as CIFAR-10 \citep{alex_krizhevsky_learning_2009} or FFHQ \citep{karras_style-based_2019}, $\gamma_{\mathrm{EDM}}=0$ yields optimal results, while for more complex datasets such as ImageNet \citep{deng_imagenet_2009}, non-zero values (applied at intermediate noise levels) can improve sample quality.
+For some datasets such as CIFAR-10 \citep{alex_krizhevsky_learning_2009} or FFHQ \citep{karras_style-based_2019}, $\gamma_{\mathrm{EDM}}=0$ yields optimal results, while for more complex datasets such as ImageNet \citep{deng_imagenet_2009}, non-zero values can improve sample quality, requiring the joint tuning of four parameters that define the schedule of stochasticity injection.

 \textbf{Classifier-Free Guidance:} Classifier-free guidance \citep{ho2022classifierfreediffusionguidance} is one of the most popular techniques to enhance sample quality in conditional diffusion models.
 For any $H$, where the model $F$ has been trained to be conditioned on $c$ or unconditioned ($c=\emptyset$), the update rule is kept identical to $H$ but the denoiser is modified as